WilliamLenertz/Assembler-Simulator/AssemblerREADME.txt

 3.)README.txt
 - This is the file you are reading right now.
 It provides the instructions, rules, and other information about the assembler before use.

-4.)TestSuite
-- This is a directory full of test cases.
-For a detailed list of the test cases inside as well as what each of them tests, please refer to the list at the bottom of this page.